for Customers, Suppliers and other Business Partners

 4.11 Facebook Custom Audiences

-4.11.1 The website also uses the Custom Audiences remarketing feature from Facebook Inc., which allows users of the website to receive interest-based advertising (known as Fa-cebook ads) when visiting the social network Facebook or other websites that also use the feature.
-We use this tool to show you advertisements that might interest you and to personalise our website to your interests.
+4.11.1 Our websites also use the Custom Audiences remarketing feature from Facebook Inc., 1601 South California Avenue, Palo Alto, CA 94304, USA.
+This allows users of our websites to receive interest-based advertising (known as Facebook ads) when visiting the social network Facebook or other websites that also use the feature.
+We use this tool to show you advertisements that might interest you and to personalise our websites to your interests.

 4.11.3 The Facebook Custom Audiences feature can be disabled by making the appropriate setting in your browser or – if you are logged into Facebook – at https://www.facebook.com/ads/preferences .